Odu (album)

 Odu is a studio album by Nigerian Jùjú musician King Sunny Adé.
 It was released in 1998 on Mesa/Atlantic.
 Recorded at Dockside Studios, Maurice, Louisiana, it was produced by Andrew Frankel and features traditional Yoruba music.
 Odù means oracle in the Yoruba divination system of Ifá.

-Leo Stanley of Allmusic gave Odu a star rating of four stars out of five.
-He described it as a "rich, diverse album".
+Leo Stanley of AllMusic described Odu as a "rich, diverse album".
 In 1999, the album was nominated for a Grammy Award in the Best World Music Album category.